 Schorr Law, APC has used a variety of methods to pursue its clients’ goals, including informal negotiation and court ordered quiet title judgments.

-For more information or to inquire about a free consultation, regarding the title of your California property, please contact us at (310) 954-1877 or firstname.lastname@example.org
+For more information or to see if you qualify for a free consultation, regarding the title of your California property, please contact us at (310) 954-1877 or firstname.lastname@example.org